haydenclev/fallout-hacking-minigame/README.md

 ## How to play

+The application is currently being hosted [here](https://haydenclev.github.io/fallout-hacking-minigame/) via GitHub Pages.

 Use the input field to guess the password from various words on the screen.
 The program will tell you how many letters are both correct *and* in the right place.
 You only have four guesses so think carefully!

 Use the "power" button to reset the game.

+## Issues and Contributing

+For problems and feedback please see the Issues tracker for already open tickets.
+You are welcome to open an issue there for any suggested changes.

+Pull requests are also welcome.
+Please open an issue first to discuss what you would like to change and make sure to update tests as appropriate.

 ## Run Locally